 Personal CI

-Pulsar CI is currently hosted on Apache Infra resources.
-Since we cannot add more resources to Pulsar CI, we need to find other ways to reduce the load on Pulsar CI.
+Pulsar CI is currently hosted on Apache Infrastructure resources.
+Since we cannot add more resources to Pulsar CI, we need to find alternative ways to reduce the load on the system.

-After PR-17693 merged, any pull request directly sent to apache/pulsar
+After merging PR-17693, pull requests sent directly to apache/pulsar

-That said, pull requests should be first tested in your own fork.
-GitHub Actions provides separate quota for pull requests that are executed in a forked repository.
+Therefore, pull requests should first be tested in your own fork.
+GitHub Actions provides a separate quota for pull requests that are executed in forked repositories.

 CI workflows in a fork

-Here are instructions to use your personal CI on GitHub:
+Here are the steps to use your personal CI on GitHub:

-- Push your intended pull request changes to a new branch in your fork (the usual way you do it).
+- Push your intended pull request changes to a new branch in your fork (following the standard process).

-- Open a pull request to your own fork.
+- Create a pull request targeting your own fork instead of the main repository.

 gh pr create --repo=<your-github-id>/pulsar --base master --head <your-pr-branch> -f